raydelvecchio/SwiftAI-v2/README.md

 * Figure out a way to punish longer *line* generation without impact the length of song generation
   * Could add like a *NEWLINE* token at the end of each line so it learns what lines are?
 * Add checks to avoid errors in the API, like temp going <0 if there's a lot of songs to generate
-* Set up flask API to return generated songs!
+* Deploy Flask API to the web somehow
+  * Cloud foundry?